tmcgilchrist/okra/README.md

 # Projects are used in weekly report generation (optional)
 projects:
   - title: "Make okra great (Plat123)"
-# Locations will be used in aggregation across multiple directories (optional)
-locations:
-  - "/path/to/admin/dir1"
-  - "/path/to/admin/dir2"
 # Teams are used for the `okra team` subcommands.
 teams:
   - name: My Team